oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 #### Operator configuration override secrets

-The operator supports embedding macros within configuration override templates that reference Kubernetes secrets.
-These Kubernetes secrets can be created with any name in the namespace where the `Domain` will be running.
-The Kubernetes secret names are specified using `configuration.secrets` in the WebLogic `Domain` resource.
+The operator supports embedding macros within configuration override templates that reference Kubernetes Secrets.
+These Kubernetes Secrets can be created with any name in the namespace where the `Domain` will be running.
+The Kubernetes Secret names are specified using `configuration.secrets` in the WebLogic `Domain` resource.

 {{% notice info %}}